 For the left carotid artery, use your fingers or right thumb.
 Never press both carotids at the same time.
 This can decrease blood flow to the brain and induce syncope.

-The pressure should be light; If the artery is pressed too hard, the pulse will disappear completely.
+The pressure should be light; the pulse will disappear entirely if the artery is pressed too hard.

-Slowly increase the pressure until you feel a maximum pulsation, then slowly decrease the pressure until you feel your blood pressure and contour better.
+Slowly increase the pressure until you feel a maximum pulsation, then gradually decrease the pressure until you feel your blood pressure and contour better.

-The number of beats you feel in exactly 1 minute is the pulse rate.
-When you feel your pulse, look at your watch and count the number of beats in 10 seconds.
+The pulse rate is the number of beats you feel in precisely 1 minute.
+When you feel your pulse, look at your watch and count the number of moments in 10 seconds.
 Multiply this number by 6 to get your heart rate per minute.

-The arterial pulse reflects the interaction between a driving force and the impedance of blood flow.
+The arterial pulse reflects the interaction between a driving force and blood flow impedance.
 The driving force depends on the intrinsic contractility of the left ventricle, the size and shape of the heart, and the heart rate.

 Impedance is primarily related to peripheral resistance and arterial compliance associated with vessel wall compliance.